A Look At My Psygnosis Amiga Collection

 Benefactor CD32. – Digital Illusions -.
 1994.

-I recall I brought (and a few more) this with me when I went to serve my Military service and it’s amazing how the box survived those 12 months and still looks pretty good even today.
-We had many awesome evenings and weekends at camp playing this game alright and in the end, we completed it too.
-Sadly the announced DLC/extra levels stuff was never released.
+I recall I brought (and a few more) these with me when I went to serve my Military service, and it’s amazing how the box survived those 12 months and still looks pretty good even today.
+We had many awesome evenings and weekends at camp playing this game, alright, and in the end, we completed it too.
+Sadly, the announced DLC/extra levels stuff was never released.

 Pretty good platforming puzzle game, well worth a try for everyone.